bmolnar91/workbook/module_oop.md

 The '@Override' annotation is used to make your code easier to understand, because it makes it more obvious when methods are overridden.
 It also instructs the compiler: if you make any mistake such as wrong method name, wrong parameter types while overriding, you would get a compile time error.

+Rules of method overriding in Java:
+* Argument list: The argument list of overriding method (method of child class) must match the Overridden method(the method of parent class).
+The data types of the arguments and their sequence should exactly match.
+* Access Modifier of the 'overriding' method (method of subclass) cannot be more restrictive than the 'overridden' method of parent class.
+* Private, static and final methods cannot be overridden as they are local to the class.
+However static methods can be re-declared in the sub class, in this case the sub-class method would act differently and will have nothing to do with the same static method of parent class.
+* Overriding method (method of subclass class) can throw unchecked exceptions, regardless of whether the overridden method (method of superclass) throws any exceptions or not.
+However the overriding method should not throw checked exceptions that are new or broader than the ones declared by the overridden method.
+* Binding of overridden methods happen at runtime which is known as dynamic binding.
+* If a class is extending an abstract class or implementing an interface then it has to override all the abstract methods unless the class itself is a abstract class.

 #### Explain how object oriented languages attempt to simplify memory management for Programmers.
 #### Explain the “Single Responsibility” principle!
 #### What is an object oriented program?
 Explain, show.
 #### How do you make a class immutable?
 What do you need to watch out for?
 #### How many instances can be created for an abstract class?
+None.

+Abstract classes cannot be instantiated.
+The purpose of an abstract class is to function as a base for subclasses.

 ## Programming languages